Saubhagya300/Rahul-Store-Sale-Dashborad/README.md

+# Rahul Store Sales Dashboard
-Rahul store wants to create an annual sales report for 2022.
-So that, Rahul can understand their customers and grow more sales in 2023.
+Rahul Store wants to create an annual sales reports for 2022, so that Store can understand their customers and grow more sales in 2023.
+Compare the sales and orders using a single chart, Which month got the highest sales and orders.
+Finding who purchased more men or women in 2022.
+Finding different order status in 2022 and top 5 most state contributing to the sales ,relation between age and gender based on several order